 Ogopogo #thriller

-A former GI vet from the Vietnam war, suffering from PTSD, has made his way to the peaceful Okanagan area of B.C.
+e Vietnam war, suffering from PTSD, has made his way to the peaceful Okanagan area of B.C.
 Here he chooses to target young Asian female victims who will serve his purpose as he assumes the persona of Ogopogo, a Canadian folk lore lake serpent who was said to inhabit Okanagan Lake.

 Ignatius (Iggy) Myles and Jacob (Jake) England, two Kelowna street-wise detectives are nearing retirement, but their plans are put on hold as the killer’s prey becomes personal and they are forced to pursue the monster through the mountainous wilds of British Columbia.